ruru-17/doc_chunker/README.md

 # doc_chunker
-Implementatiion of document chunker using unstructured.io and fastapi
+Implementation of document chunker using unstructured.io and fastapi

 **main.py** contains the fastapi app.